-During the simulation the transport rates are found by linear interpolation in the transport tables using input parameters from the ongoing simulation.
+During the simulation the transport rates are found by linear interpolation in the tables using input parameters from the ongoing simulation.
 If the table contains only one value for a parameter, this is per default used as the input parameter.
 Otherwise, if an input parameter is outside the limit of the tables, an exception is made.
 In most of the cases the minimum or maximum parameter of the table axis is used but for some parameters the program stops.
-If the maximum limit is exceeded a warning message is issued in the .log-file for the first 200 events.
+Diagnostic information for the calculation of the transport rates from the sediment transport tables is printed in the log file.